0xjei/SawChain/processor/README.md

 * Name is not set.
 * Description is not set.
 * Transaction signer is not the System Admin.
-* There is a Event Type already associated to given id.
+* There is an Event Type already associated to given id.
+* At least one of the provided Event Parameter Types values for parameters doesn't match a valid Event Parameter Type.
-* At least one of the provided Task Types values for enable task types match a valid Task Type.
+* At least one of the provided Task Types values for enable task types doesn't match a valid Task Type.
-* At least one of the provided Product Types values for enable product types match a valid Product Type.
+* At least one of the provided Product Types values for enable product types doesn't match a valid Product Type.
+* No derived products for transformation event typology.
+* Derived products for description event.
-* At least one of the provided Product Types values for derived product types match a valid Product Type.
+* At least one of the provided Product Types values for derived product types doesn't match a valid Product Type.

 ### Create Company
 To create a Company, the System Admin needs to provide some information: a name, a description, a website reference and the public key of the Company Admin.